Bring on the camp: Met Gala exhibit explores camp in fashion

 To remind us of one such drama king, there’s Louis XIV, in his official portrait: one leg in front, hand on hip, modeling his massive royal cloak, along with silk stockings and red-heeled shoes.

-The exhibit then takes us from the verb to the adjective, “campish,” and then to the noun, where camp first enters a Victorian dictionary in 1909, defined as “actions and gestures of exaggerated emphasis.
+The exhibit then takes us from the verb to the adjective, “campish,” which had gay connotations in the 19th century, and then to the noun, where camp first enters a Victorian dictionary in 1909, defined as “actions and gestures of exaggerated emphasis.
 Probably from the French.”

 Then comes the fashion.
-There’s “naive camp,” intended to be serious, versus “deliberate camp,” intended to be, well, campy.
+There’s “naive camp,” which is intended to be serious but failing, versus “deliberate camp,” intended to be, well, campy.

 “Camp is ‘Swan Lake,’” Sontag wrote, so we also have Bjork’s famous swan dress by designer Marjan Pejoski, the bird’s long neck curving over the shoulder.